ludwig-lang/ludwig-lang/docs/src/index.md

 ```
 [= value [lazy [\[]
   [println `Calculating...`]
-  `A result of a very expensive calulation`
+  `A result of a very expensive calculation`
 ]]]

 # Prints "Calculating..." only once